 The Centre opened its doors at the University of New South Wales in August 2002, where it is still located today.

 In June 2015 the Centre changed its name from the National Pro Bono Resource Centre to the Australian Pro Bono Centre to better reflect its role in an increasingly global pro bono context.
 More information on this change can be found here.

-The Australian Pro Bono Centre is grateful for the funding support it receives from the governments of the Commonwealth and all states and territories, and the in-kind support it receives from Australian Government Solicitor, HWL Ebsworth, volunteers and the Faculty of Lawat UNSW Sydney, which includes the use of the Facility’s premises and faculties and support from student interns.
+The Australian Pro Bono Centre is grateful for the funding support it receives from the governments of the Commonwealth and all states and territories, and the in-kind support it receives from Australian Government Solicitor, HWL Ebsworth, volunteers, and the Faculty of Lawat UNSW Sydney, which includes the use of the Faculty’s premises and facilities, and support from student interns.